JEETDESAI25/JEETDESAI25.github.io/content/projects/weather-forecast.md

 ## Description

-A data web app that visualizes the weather forecast for the next five days of any city.
+- Designed and developed a data web application to provide an interactive visualization of the weather forecast for any city over the next five days.
+Utilized API integration to gather weather data and created visually appealing and informative graphics to present the information.
+This project showcases expertise in web development, data visualization, and API integration, providing users with a comprehensive and user-friendly solution for accessing weather information.
+These technical skills are highly sought after in the industry and are a valuable addition to my portfolio